iam-abbas/violence-detection/README.md

 # violence-detection

-Used AWS' Rekognition API to detect violent in every 5th frame pf the video
+Used AWS' Rekognition API to detect violent in every 5th frame of the video